allthingsclowd/VaultEnterprisePerformanceClusterDemo/README.md

 ```

 __Networking__
-The host nodes DC01 and DC02 have static routes applied to route the traffic between to two vault networks
+The host nodes DC01 and DC02 have static routes applied to route the traffic between the two vault networks
 DC01
 `ip route add 172.16.13.0/24 via 192.168.2.17 src 192.168.2.10`